Conventionists: Formation

-Prior to the formation of the Constitionalist and Conventionists, the two groups worked together to defeat General Victoriano Huerta.
+Prior to the formation of the Constitutionalists and Conventionists, the two groups worked together to defeat General Victoriano Huerta.
 Huerta had overthrown President Francisco Madero and taken over the government in 1913.
 Opposition to Huerta was led by Venustiano Carranza, along with generals Pancho Villa and Álvaro Obregón.
 They were loosely allied with Emiliano Zapata.
 Together, they defeated Huerta in 1914.
-At the Convention of Aguascalientes in the fall of 1914, the winning revolutionary factions were unable to agree, and a civil war ensued between the Constitutionalists and Conventionists.
+At the Convention of Aguascalientes in the fall of 1914, the winning revolutionary factions were unable to agree on the future direction of the country, and a civil war ensued between the Constitutionalists and Conventionists.

 Goals

-The Conventionists called for more radical, immediate land reform, with which Carranza's government did not agree.
+The Conventionists called for more radical, immediate land reform, with which Carranza's government did agree.
 They also wanted to implement the Plan of Ayala (1911), written by Emiliano Zapata, calling for the redistribution of land.
 In addition, Villa and Zapata wanted a decentralized federal government with more state autonomy.
 With this, the Conventionists garnered the support of the countryside.